dadgum82/media_server_stack/README.md

 * Ubuntu OS
 * A variety of legally obtained videos/TV shows which you have purchased or created yourself.
 * Enough hard disk space to host your videos/shows
-*

 # High Level Steps
-1. Install the OS
+## 1. Install the OS
-2. Configure the OS
+## 2. Configure the OS
+### **2a.
+Mount the external hard drive**
+* (edit fstab) *fstab = File System TABle*
+### **2b. hardlink vs softlink**
+* I didn't do this but it means to point to the actual file and not make many copies of the same thing.
+### **2c.
+Security - Decisions Points**
+- 1 USER setup (ROOT) - Run everything as root - easier but not a good idea at all.
+- 2 USERS setup (root + < default ubuntu user >) - This is what I did
+  * Docker runs as ROOT
+  * The docker containers run as < default ubuntu user >
+- 3 Each container runs as its own user and has minimal rights.
+(Least Rights Model)
+  * Cybersecurity pure and ideal.
+  * This server only contains videos.
+I don't need this much safety.
+  * I set up my ubuntu instance as a DMZ server and has nothing signed in or associated to this server.
-3. Install Docker
+## 3. Install Docker

-4. Modify the .env file
+## 4. Modify the .env file
+- This is most of the work
-5. Modify the docker-compose.yml file
+## 5. Modify the docker-compose.yml file
+- The VPN settings will need to be changed.
+  * *Enhancement - The docker-compose.yml should be idempotent*

-# Detailed Steps
+# Detailed Steps / Important Notes / Concepts